PostgreSQL column types

 time

-time timetz time with timezone time without timezone
+time with timezone

 Time of day with or without time zone